Fixed energy deals ending soon? Lock in before the July price cap rise

 Inside your exit-fee-free window Request a comparison and shortlist tariffs that match your needs.
 You can switch without paying an early exit fee (subject to your terms).

-On or just after end date Compare immediately to reduce time on SVT if it’s not right for you.
-Helps you regain price predictability sooner.
+On or just after end date Compare immediately to reduce time on the SVT at the higher July cap.
+Helps you regain price predictability and avoid the rise sooner.

 Reminder: If you're unsure about exit fees, check your welcome email, tariff terms, or your online account.
 If you tell us your end date, we can factor it into your options.